openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 In the first place, you need to check that your environment is ready.
 RDO-Manager can deploy OpenStack into baremetal as well as virtual environments.
-You need to make sure that your environment satisfies minimum requirements for given environemnt type and that networking is correctly set up.
+You need to make sure that your environment satisfies minimum requirements for given environment type and that networking is correctly set up.

 Next step is to install the undercloud.
 We install undercloud using `Instack
 <https://github.com/rdo-management/instack-undercloud>`_'s script and it calls